 People get the best care and the most satisfaction from speaking to their Usual Doctor.

 We now offer you a telephone consultation with your usual Doctor on the day you call or when they are next in.
-If you call is urgent and your Usual Doctor isn’t available, you will be able to speak to the urgent clinic Doctor on the day that you call.
+If you call is urgent and your Usual Doctor isn’t available, you will be able to speak to the Emergency Care Doctor on the day that you call.

 The Receptionists will no longer be able to book face to face appointments without an initial telephone call or without your doctor specifically requesting it in the first instance.